iRynoh/laravel-vue-realtime-chat/README.md

     - Email: jane@example.com
     - Password: pass12345

-Room #1 comes with pre-seeded chat history between John and Jane - they've been having quite the conversation! 😄
+Room #1 comes with a pre-seeded chat history between John and Jane - they've been having quite the conversation! 😄

 ## 🤝 Contributing